 The following are the self-drive routes via road:

-- From Lusaka – head west towards Mumbwa and through Kafue National Park onto Kaomo.
+- From Lusaka Head west towards Mumbwa and through Kafue National Park onto Kaomo.
 This is the recommended fuel stop.
-12km after leaving Kaomo, turn right on the gravel road.
-This 195km road should take about 4 hours to drive.
+About 12km / 7.5mi after leaving Kaomo, turn right.
+This 195km / 121mi long road should take about four hours to drive.

-- From Livingstone – head west to Sesheke and join the M10 up to Senanga.
+- From Livingstone Head west to Sesheke and join the M10 up to Senanga.
 If you are entering from Katima, you will join the road here.
 Head north to Senanga and onto Mongu.
 This is a recommended fuel stop.
-Head east towards Kaoma turning left at the gravel road to Lukulu 12km before the Puma fuel station in Kaomo.
-This 195km road should take about 4 hours to drive.
+Head east towards Kaoma turning left at the gravel road to Lukulu 12km / 7.5mi before the fuel station in Kaomo.
+This 195km / 121mi long road should take about four hours to drive.

-Via air, private charters are offered from Lanseria, Livingstone or Lusaka to the Lukulu air-strip.
+Via air, private charters are offered to the Lukulu airstrip.

 - Runway: 09/27